Polkadot-Blockchain-Academy/pba-content/syllabus/2-Economics/1-Economics_Basics-slides.md

 </pba-flex>

+Notes:

+- A famous artist dies and her art increases in price.
+- An unusually nice summer reduces hotel prices in popular vacations destinations.

 ---

 ## Law of Demand: A Basic Principle

 - When prices increase, quantity demanded of a good (generally) decreases.

+Notes:

+- **Question: Anybody know exceptions?**
+- Exception are "Veblen goods" where demand increases when price increases.
+  These are typically luxury goods that signal something (e.g. status, reputation) in addition to being useful to consumption.
+  Examples are jewelry, luxury cars, etc.
+- This is not a contradiction to the law of demand because the good's social value depends on the price; i.e., the good "changes" and becomes more desirable as the price increases.

 ---

 ## Visualizing Demand: The Demand Curve

 <img rounded style="width:900px" src="./img/2.1-market-demand.png" />

+Notes:

+- **Question: What influences the aggregate market demand?**
+- The market demand is the sum of all individual curves.

 ---